Santa Rosa Spousal Support Attorney

 - Consultation: so that you can take steps to represent yourself in court or mediation effectively

 - Limited scope representation: making one or more court appearances for you

 - Document preparation: assisting with organizing and editing documents.

 - Full representation

-Remember, spousal support attorneys understand that one of the many difficult subjects to address in a divorce case is the issue of spousal support, or alimony.
-Often times alimony will end up creating a long lasting financial relationship between you and your spouse, a debtor/creditor relationship if you will until such time that obligation for alimony comes to an end.
-Depending on the financial ability of a spouse to pay alimony and the established need for it by their spouse, several types of alimony could be deemed appropriate by the court.
-During the divorce case itself, it is possible that temporary alimony may be ordered.
-If a spouse needs to be retrained and/or educated in order to become self-sufficient, rehabilitative alimony may be ordered by the court.
+Remember, spousal support attorneys understand that one of the many difficult subjects to address in a divorce case is the issue of spousal support.
+Often times spousal support will end up creating a long lasting financial relationship between you and your spouse, a debtor/creditor relationship if you will until such time that obligation for spousal support comes to an end.
+Depending on the financial ability of a spouse to pay support and the established need for it by their spouse, several types of support could be deemed appropriate by the court.
+During the divorce case itself, it is possible that temporary spousal support may be ordered.
+If a spouse needs to be retrained and/or educated in order to become self-sufficient, rehabilitative spousal support may be ordered by the court.
 There could be a bridge-the-gap, permanent support and lump sum support payment ordered, or some combination of these types of alimony.
 More than likely, a detailed and exacting investigation must be made to identify a spouse’s income and assets and establish the marital standard of living as well as other complex issues.
 If you need assistance in calculating a fair and acceptable amount of alimony, contact the Santa Rosa spousal support attorneys of Beck Law P.C.